 Parents are valued partners in the Planning and Placement Team process.
 They are encouraged to attend all meetings and participated fully in the development of the Individualized Education Plan which will help students achieve there personal best.

 At the elementary level, specialized instruction is offered by special education teachers at all schools.
 Programs are based on individual student needs.
 Instruction is offered both in the regular classroom through the inclusion model with additional individualized support, as per each child's IEP.
-Speech and language services, occupational therapy, counseling, nursing support and physical therapy are provided at each building.
+Speech and language services, occupational therapy, counseling, nursing support and physical therapy are provided

 The content and sequence of services at Clark Lane Middle School and Waterford High School are designed to support the progress of students while referencing their special needs within their IEPs and the general curriculum.
 The Planning and Placement Team (PPT) process governs all special education decisions.
 A continuum of services available include: cooperative classes, resource room support, differentiated instruction, and collaboration between the special education teachers and the content area teachers.